What Is Scarification?

-Intentionally scarring yourself may seem like a radicle practice of the mentally unstable, but I'll be the first to tell you that self inflicted scars are more often than not a means of expression rather than a cry for attention.
-For centuries people have undergone these physical transformations as a means of artistic expression, spiritual enlightenment, right of passage and sexual related experimentations.
-Throughout the past, tribal cultures and warriors have scared their bodies to signify the coming of age, puberty, sacrifice, social or military status, marriage and spiritual or religious confirmations.
-Contemporary scarification practices can be for very similar reasons as those of the past, or for very different reasons all together.
+Intentionally scarring yourself may seem like a radical practice of the mentally unstable, but I'll be the first to tell you that self-inflicted scars are more often than not a means of expression rather than a cry for attention.
+For centuries, people have undergone these physical transformations as a means of artistic expression, spiritual enlightenment, right of passage, and sexual-related experimentations.
+Throughout the past, tribal cultures and warriors have scared their bodies to signify the coming of age, puberty, sacrifice, social or military status, marriage, and spiritual or religious confirmations.
+Contemporary scarification practices can be for very similar reasons as those of the past, or for very different reasons altogether.
 Everyone is different, their reasoning for modifying their body should be looked upon with respect and an open mind.

-Often confused for acts of self-harm or mutilation, skin cutting is a cosmetic way of using a razor or scalpel to cut through the layers of skin to create a pattern or design with intentions of scaring the body.
-Hatching and cross hatching are implemented while cutting for means of shading very similar to the methods that an artist would use when creating an ink drawing.
+Often confused for acts of self-harm or mutilation, skin cutting is a cosmetic way of using a razor or scalpel to cut through the layers of skin to create a pattern or design with the intention of scarring the body.
+Hatching and cross-hatching are implemented while cutting for shading very similar to the methods that an artist would use when creating an ink drawing.

-Wound packing is another technique seen more frequently in tribal like cultures.
-This practice involves pacing the cuts full of clay or ash to encourage hypertrophic and keloid scaring.
-This occurs during the healing process as the body tries to force the forging matter out
+Wound packing is another technique seen more frequently in tribal-like cultures.
+This practice involves pacing the cuts full of clay or ash to encourage hypertrophic and keloid scarring.
+This occurs during the healing process as the body tries to force the forging matter out.

-Strike branding has been utilized throughout history to mark cattle, slaves, criminals and in this case willing body art canvases.
+Strike branding has been utilized throughout history to mark cattle, slaves, criminals, and in this case, willing body art canvases.
 A strike band is achieved by heating a piece of metal until it reaches a glowing red ember, then proceeding to press the hot metal steadily against the skin to inflict a burn.
 Multiple strikes are often used repetitively until the desired design is complete.
-Metal pieces of all different shapes and sizes can be worked with when preforming a strike brand.
+Metal pieces of all different shapes and sizes can be worked with when performing a strike brand.
 Strike branding can make it difficult to use a great deal of precision.
-It also can leave wide spread and uneven scar tissue.
+It also can leave widespread and uneven scar tissue.

-Electosurgical brands (otherwise known as laser brands) are preformed with electrical surgical units that use electricity to actually vaporize the skin.
+Electrosurgical brands (otherwise known as laser brands) are performed with electrical surgical units that use electricity to actually vaporize the skin.

-These methods of branding are more precise do to the greater amount of control involved during the branding process.
+These methods of branding are more precise due to the greater amount of control involved during the branding process.
 These types of brands typically leave cleaner and more even scars.

-This meathod of branding is the one that I personally find to be the most intriguing!
+This method of branding is the one that I find to be the most intriguing!
 Solar branding is the process of using the UV rays of the brightest star in our solar system to burn the skin in distinctive patterns with a magnifying glass.
-These burns can start off resembling thin paper-cut like markings and over the matter of a few days, they begin to spread and blossom into beautiful artistic patterns.
+These burns can start off resembling thin paper-cut-like markings, and over the matter of a few days, they begin to spread and blossom into beautiful artistic patterns.

 Controlled Chemical Burns and Abrasion

 Abrasion can be used to create scar tissue by means of friction.
-Tools such as sandpaper, metal files, inkless tattoo needles and wire brushes can be uses to remove the layers of skin to create a decent scar.
+Tools such as sandpaper, metal files, inkless tattoo needles, and wire brushes can be used to remove the layers of skin to create a decent scar.